cucumber/screenplay.js/README.md

 }
 ```

-### Handling asynchronous behaviour
+### Asynchronous behaviour and eventual consistency

 In a distributed system it may take some time before the outcome of an action propagates around the whole system.

 For example, in a chat application, when one user sends a message, it may take a few milliseconds before the
-other users receive the message, because it travels through a network.
+other users receive the message, because it travels through a network, even when it's all on your machine.

 In cases like this you can use the `eventually` function to periodically check for a specific condition: